 c) Scientific-technical considerations to clarify the definition and to facilitate its implementation (EUR 27240 EN)

-The reports, in particular the latter, should give an indication of the scope of the revision.
+The reports, in particular the latter, are giving an indication of the scope of the revision.
 The Commission is not considering any major alterations or changes in scope but rather minor clarifications in the text and ways to facilitate its implementation.
-The main elements (definition only related to size and particle number size distribution) are planned to remain the same.
+The main elements (definition only related to size and particle number size distribution) are not considered for modifications.
+Before the conclusion of the review and the potential revision of the Recommendation 2011/696/EU, the Commission is planning an open public consultation.
+The feedback will be used to decide on the precise scope of any potential modification.

 Detailed and technical information about the definition of a nanomaterial is available in the "questions and answers" section.